Black Narcissus: Filming

 Filming of Black Narcissus began on 16 May 1946, and was completed on 22 August.
-The film was shot primarily at Pinewood Studios but some scenes were shot in Leonardslee Gardens, West Sussex, the home of an Indian army retiree which had appropriate trees and plants for the Indian setting.
-While Powell at the time had been known for his love of location shooting, with Black Narcissus he became fascinated with the idea of filming as much in-studio as possible.
+The film was shot primarily at Pinewood Studios but some scenes were shot in Leonardslee Gardens, West Sussex, the home of an Indian army retiree, which had appropriate trees and plants for the Indian setting.
+While Powell at the time had been known for his love of location shooting, with Black Narcissus he became fascinated with the idea of filming in the studio as much as possible.

 The film is known for making extensive use of matte paintings and large-scale landscape paintings (credited to W. Percy Day) to suggest the mountainous environment of the Himalayas, as well as some scale models for motion shots of the convent.
-Powell said later: "Our mountains were painted on glass.
-We decided to do the whole thing in the studio and that's the way we managed to maintain colour control to the very end.
-Sometimes in a film its theme or its colour are more important than the plot."

-For the costumes, Alfred Junge, the art director, had three main colour schemes.
-The sisters were always in the white habits that he designed from a medley of medieval types.
-These white robes of heavy material stressed the sisters' other-worldliness amid the exotic native surroundings.
-The chief native characters were robed in brilliant colours, particularly the generals in jewels and in rich silks.
-Other native characters brought into the film for "atmosphere" were clad in more sombre colours with the usual native dress of the Nepalese, Bhutanese and Tibetan peoples toned down to prevent overloading the eye with brilliance.

 According to Robert Horton, Powell set the climactic sequence, a murder attempt on the cliffs of the cloister, to a pre-existing musical track, staging it as though it were a piece of visual choreography.
 There was some personal, behind-the-scenes tension, as Kerr was the director's ex-lover and Byron his current one.
 "It was a situation not uncommon in show business, I was told," Powell later wrote, "but it was new to me."

 The film was intended to end with an additional scene in which Sister Clodagh sobs and blames herself for the convent's failure to Mother Dorothea.
 Mother Dorothea touches and speaks to Sister Clodagh welcomingly as the latter's tears continue to fall.
-When they filmed the scene with the rainfall on the leaves in what was to have been the penultimate scene, Powell was so impressed with it that he decided to designate that the last scene and to scrap the Mother Dorothea closing scene.
+When they filmed the scene with the rainfall on the leaves in what was to have been the penultimate scene, Powell was so impressed with it that he decided to designate that as the last scene and to scrap the Mother Dorothea closing scene.
 It was filmed but it is not known whether it was printed.